mercer/pipeline/README.md

 - how much space do container instances occupy? what about container snapshots?
 - sidekick container specialized on backup?
 - multi-container dockerfile?
+- when starting all containers, how to start dependencies first?

 Appliances
 --------------------------